-Information Technology Certificate Learning Outcomes
+Digital Media Technology Certificate Learning Outcomes

-- 1. Demonstrate an ability to identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of information systems. - 2.
-Demonstrate an understanding of professional, ethical, legal, security, and social issues and responsibilities.
+- 1. Demonstrate an ability to identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of digital media technologies.. - 2.
+Demonstrate an understanding, application, and research of critical concepts and hands-on skills in "new media" such as film, television, and graphic design for print publications.

-Click HERE for Information Technology Certificate curriculum sheet
+Click HERE for Digital Media Technology Certificate curriculum sheet